Menu

 )

-The path map keeps routing logic and node names apart.
-Rename a node?
-Just update the map.
-The router stays the same.
+I prefer path maps because they split the routing logic from node naming.
+Rename a node, and the router stays the same.

-Tip: > If your router returns a value that isn’t in the path map, you get a ValueError.
-Make sure every string the router can return has a key in the map.
+Tip: > If your router hands back a value not in the path map, LangGraph throws a ValueError.
+Make sure you handle every case.

 How Do You Write Your First Routing Function?